-You'll find this label on the inside of the access panel located on the driver's side of the rear of the vehicle.
-It's very helpful if you ever need to order parts.
+You will find this label on the inside of the access panel located on the driver's side of the rear of the vehicle.
+It is very helpful if you ever need to order parts.
+On this label, you will find the following:

-On this label is:

-- your VIN,

-- the model designation,
+- VIN

+- Model designation

-- paint information and
+- Paint information

-- a list of all production options and special equipment.
+- Production options and special equipment